if?

 For example, the ninth commandment says, “You shall not give false testimony.”
 In other words, you shall not lie.
 How many lies have you told in your life?

 The eight commandment says, “You shall not steal.”
 Have you ever stolen anything?
 Anything?
-No matter how small?
+No matter the value?

 The seventh commandment says, “You shall not commit adultery.”
-Adultery is defined as the physical act of having sex with anyone outside of a marital relationship, but Jesus made it a heart issue when he said in Matthew 5:28, “But I say to you that whoever looks at a woman to lust for her has already committed adultery with her in his heart” (emphasis mine).
+Adultery is defined as the physical act of having sex with anyone outside of a biblically defined marriage, but Jesus made it a heart issue when He said, “But I say to you that whoever looks at a woman to lust for her has already committed adultery with her in his heart” (Matthew 5:28; emphasis mine).

 If you have done any of these things, then regardless of how you see yourself, the mirror of God’s law reveals that you are a liar, a thief, and an adulterer at heart.
 James 2:10 tells us, “For whoever shall keep the whole law and yet stumble in one point, he is guilty of all.”